krzyss97/neural_net/README.md

 # neural_net

-Neural network model development created as part of Post Graduate studies
+This project was created as part of my postgraduate studies and showcases the development of a neural network model.

+The code is provided for demonstration purposes only.
+The data used in this project has been fully anonymised and does not contain any confidential or classified information.